dreamportdev/Osdev-Notes/07_VirtualFileSystem/02_VirtualFileSystem.md

 will take a vfs file descriptor as parameter, and will search for it in the opened files list (using an array it will be found at `vfs_opened_files[fildes]`) and if found it should first call the fs driver function to close a file (if present), emptying all data structures associated to that file descriptor (i.e. if there are data on pipes or FIFO they should be discarded) and finally it can mark this position as available again.
 We have only one problem how to mark a file descriptor available using an array?
 One idea can be to use -1 as `fs_file_id` to identify a position that is marked as available (so we will need to set them to -1 when the vfs is initialized).

-In our case where we have no FIFO (++++ @DT: i think when the IPC chapter will be done we can spend few words on it here? ++++) or data-pipes, we can outline our close function as the following:
+In our case where we have no FIFO or data-pipes, we can outline our close function as the following:

 ```c
 int close(int fildes) {